 - Sertraline (Zoloft®)

-The drawback to the non-addictive anxiety medications, SSRIs, is that they take four to six weeks of building up in your system before you feel the full effects.
+The drawback to the non-addictive anxiety medications, SSRIs, is that they take four to six weeks to build up your system before you feel the full effects.
 They can also cause uncomfortable withdrawal effects if you suddenly stop taking them, including vertigo, nausea or vomiting, chills, shock sensations or “brain zaps,” and visual disturbances.
-Possible side effects of SSRIs are:

 Serotonin and norepinephrine reuptake inhibitors are better for disorders like generalized anxiety disorder and panic disorder.
-They’re similar to SSRIs in that they boost serotonin, but unique because they also regulate norepinephrine—a neurotransmitter related to alertness and concentration.
+They’re similar to SSRIs in that they boost serotonin but unique because they also regulate norepinephrine.
+Norepinephrine is a neurotransmitter related to alertness and concentration.
 Regulating both of these has a strong, positive effect on mood.
 Examples are:

 - Venlafaxine (Effexor®)

 - Duloxetine (Cymbalta®)